Smog-Olufolahan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * A script that prints all possible combinations of two letters, expect oo: echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo
 ## 13. Floats
 * A script that prints a number with two decimal places, followed by a new line: printf "%0.2f\n" $NUM
+## 14. Decimal to Hexadecimal
+* A script that converts a number from base 10 to base 16: prinf "%x\n" $DECIMAL
+## 15.